devang183/SC-Project-3/README.md

 APIs summary report by Sambit Sourav:

 # Provisioning (RSA and TPM)
-   - Create a Public and Private Key pair
+   - Create a AES Key
    - Discover "Known" IPs and save it in Secure Storage(TPM)
        - [POST] /getallnodes
    - Retrive Authentic IPs from Secure Storage